marksikaundi/panels-guides/docs/getting-started.md

 ## Importing content into Panels

-There are several ways to import your content into Panels, as well as keep it shared & synced between devices.
+There are several ways to import your content into Panels and to keep it shared and synced across devices.

-Head over to [Importing content](/category/importing-content) to know more.
+You can head to [Importing content](/category/importing-content) to learn more.

 ## Syncing and organizing your content

 Once your content is inside Panels, we offer tools to organize it and customize how the library looks.

-Find some more information in [Organize content](/category/organizing-content).
+Find more information in [Organize content](/category/organizing-content).

 ## Read your content